Achilles Tendon Rupture, Pain & Surgery

 Furthermore, some antibiotics and cortisone preparations can change the tendon structure and therefore weaken the Achilles tendon when taken over long periods of time.

 With an Achilles tendon rupture, your tendon is usually torn with a jerky movement and a loud noise similar to the crack of a whip.
 This can be very painful.
-The crucial foot flexor muscles in your calf will no longer have an insertion point.
-You will no longer be able to stand on your tiptoes.
+Often patients think that the back of their heel was hit by another player or a ball.

 Insertional tendonitis and Haglund’s deformity almost always cause conflicts with your footwear due to chronic Achilles tendon inflammation.
 The bony ledge on the heel bone presses against the insertion point of the tendon, which is most painful when wearing closed shoes.
 With a partial or complete rupture, those affected report a feeling of their tendon being stabbed with a knife.
 They can no longer stand on their tiptoes, and sports are completely out of the question.